-Don’t sprinkle the water on it, and don’t water every day.
-Pour a lot of water in the soil, and leave it for a week before you repeat this action.
+Don’t sprinkle the water on it, and don’t water it every day.
+Pour a lot of water into the soil, and leave it for a week before you repeat this action.

 Fertilizer: Don’t indiscriminately add fertilizer to the soil, as that can harm the plant, you should only add fertilizer after testing the soil to know which nutrient is deficient.

-Your posy flower thrives best when you add the appropriate fertilizer in the right ratio, and you add wetting agents.
+Your posy flower thrives best when you add the appropriate fertilizer in the right ratio and add wetting agents.

 How to Make a Posy Bouquet